Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

         Log.d("usersKeys",userKeyPair.privateKey+"\n ${userKeyPair.publicKey}")
     }
  ```
- You might also want to create a wallet without using a mnemonic.
-To do this, all you need to do is to call the generateBaseKeyPair      function directly on the KeyPairService instance
+ one thing to note presently is that there is a slight bug with creating a keypair with a mnemonic, you can follow the issue on github here https://github.com/kryptokrauts/aepp-sdk-java/issues/126
+ ### Creating A KeyPair Without A Mnemonic String
  ```kotlin
  fun createAccountWithoutMnemonic(){
   userKeyPair= keyPairService.generateBaseKeyPair()